See Also: Casseroles · Chicken / Poultry · Rice

 2-3 tablespoons pistachios

 Slice carrots into slivers 1 inch long and about 1/8 inch wide.
-In batter bowl, combine carrots, butter and orange zest.
-Cover with a plate and microwave 4 minutes.
+In glass or ceramic batter bowl, combine carrots, butter, orange zest anf juice.
+Cover with a plate and cook in microwave 4 minutes.
 Add sugar, almonds, pistachios and saffron.
 Cover and cook 1-2 minutes more.
 Stir to dissolve the sugar, set aside.
-In a ceramic or glass casserole, combine rice and water.
-Cover.
-Microwave 5 minutes on high, and then on half power for 10 minutes, or until rice is tender.
+Cook rice in a rice cooker or a saucepan, or In microwave. (in a glass or ceramic batter bowl, combine rice and water.
+Cover with a glass or ceramic plate.
+Cook in microwave 5 minutes on high, and then on half power (power leverl 5) for 10 minutes, or until rice is tender.)
 Stir in the carrot mixture and set aside.